Calamagrostis canadensis: Habitat

-C. canadensis can be found in many types of habitat, including forest, taiga, and tundra in subarctic regions.
+C. canadensis can be found in many types of habitats, including forest, taiga, and tundra in subarctic regions.
 It is the most common and widespread Calamagrostis species on the continent.

 Description

 It is a perennial grass with a branching stem reaching heights between 60 centimeters and 1.5 meters.
 The flat, drooping leaves are rough with tiny hairs.
 The inflorescence is up to 25 centimeters long and may be open and loose or narrow and densely packed with spikelets.
 Each spikelet is about half a centimeter long and purplish in color.

 It is a palatable food plant for livestock and wild grazing animals.
 It is a tough rhizomatous grass that provides soil stability in wet areas and is one of the first plants to reestablish on sites of recent oil spills.
 It can be a nuisance on sites of forest restoration, because it can outcompete conifer seedlings.